 For more information visit: Guide to International Academic Standards for Athletics Eligibility

 STILL HAVE QUESTIONS?

 The above information does not explain every NCAA rule.
 Also, NCAA rules are constantly changing.
-Do not do something to put Philadelphia University or your status as a prospective student-athlete at risk of a penalty or loss of eligibility.
-Remember ASK BEFORE YOU ACT.
-Please contact the Philadelphia University Compliance Office if you have any questions or concerns:
+Do not do something to put Philadelphia University OR your status as a prospective student-athlete at risk of a penalty or loss of eligibility.
+REMEMBER, ASK BEFORE YOU ACT!
+Please contact the Philadelphia University Compliance Office if you have any questions or concerns.

-Men's Cross Country Questionnaire
+Men's and Women's Cross Country